HappyFaceFriend/GemSteal/README.md

-# FoodDelivery
+# GemSteal
-A 3d game where you have to steal foods to deliver to the vilagers, using Unity &amp; C#.
-(Game programming assignment, Sep 2022)
+A 3d game where you have to steal gems from kids, using Unity & C#.
+(VR/AR assignment, Sep 2022)